-Lauren Velvick discusses the first stages of her research for The Connected City.
+Lauren Velvick discusses her research for The Expanded City.
 As well as conducting her own research for the project, Lauren will be following the progress of the other artists and providing a critical context for their work and the project as a whole.

 Ever since the Expanded City Symposium, I’ve been thinking about demographics with regards to housing.
 It seemed to me that the way people were grouped assumed that all adults are coupled, or would be eventually, and that housing was being constructed with couples and small families in mind.
 This vision of society doesn’t bear out in my experience, nor does it acknowledge or anticipate things like the ageing population in Britain.
 It’s no secret that our society rewards marriage and the construction of a nuclear family, however, the continuing scarcity of jobs in many industries necessitates moving to follow the work, meaning that living as a single adult is requisite.

 Furthermore, as rents rise above inflation but wages stagnate, shared housing amongst adults becomes increasingly necessary.
 Yet, there seems to be little thought given to these kinds of households, beyond the assumption that they are temporary.
 In order to develop a greater understanding of how they function in terms of interpersonal and financial relations, I have been conducting a series of interviews with people living in different kinds of shared housing.
 The first of these is transcribed below, and recounts a conversation with Jon Davies, a music producer and postgraduate researcher based in Liverpool whose work you can follow here.